Here for It All: Critical reception

 Here for It All received generally positive reviews from music critics upon release.
 The review aggregator site AnyDecentMusic? compiled seven reviews and gave the album an average of 6.9 out of 10, based on their assessment of the critical consensus.

-Puah Ziwei of NME and Adam White from The Independent rated Here for It All four out of five stars.
-Ziwei complimented Carey for "[going] for it all with gusto and confidence", despite her voice "not being what it was".
-He singled out "My Love" and "Jesus I Do" for praise, describing the former as "[showcasing] how inimitable her gorgeous tone is", and the latter as "a modern-day version of 1991's 'Make It Happen'" where Carey's "lightness and joy shine through".
-White wrote the singer had "a lovely grit to her vocals across Here for It All".
-He highlighted the title track as being "full of heavenly vocal runs", while noting that the lyrical content of the album is "immaculately well-written".
-Rich Juzwiak of Pitchfork gave Here for It All a rating of 7 out of 10, writing that the album "[is a] pleasant collection of well-constructed melodies", and highlighted Carey's vulnerability on the project, particularly on the album's title track.
-Juzwiak also praised Carey's candidness on the album pertaining to her vocals, describing them as a "realistic portraiture of where she is now as a singer", and that "[Carey's vocal] grit is alluring, bringing a tear-stained realness to her vulnerable lyrics".
+Ziwei Puah of NME and Adam White of The Independent rated Here for It All four out of five stars.
+Puah complimented Carey on her confident delivery throughout the album, despite her voice "not being what it was".
+He singled out "My Love" and "Jesus I Do" for praise, complimenting her "gorgeous" tone on the former and describing the latter as "a modern-day version of 1991's 'Make It Happen'", in which Carey's "lightness and joy shine through".
+White praised Carey's vocals on the album, which he described as having a "lovely grit", as well as the album's "immaculately well-written" lyrics.
+He highlighted the title track as a standout, describing it as "full of heavenly vocal runs".
+Writing for PopMatters, Peter Piatkowski gave the album eight out of ten, describing it as "charmingly retro without feeling stale or derivative", and argued that Carey tried too hard to stay contemporary with the album's lead single "Type Dangerous", writing that "as evidenced by the other, better songs on the project, she doesn’t need to try that hard to sound fresh".
+Rich Juzwiak of Pitchfork gave Here for It All a rating of seven out of ten, complimenting Carey's vulnerability on the project, particularly on the album's title track, while also highlighting the album's melodic composition.
+Juzwiak praised Carey's candidness regarding her vocals, describing them as a "realistic portraiture of where she is now as a singer" and stating that "[Carey's vocal] grit is alluring, bringing a tear-stained realness to her vulnerable lyrics".
+In a review for AllMusic, Andy Kellman gave the album three and a half out of five stars, describing the album as "uneven" compared to Caution, but praised Carey's exploration of different genres and the '70s soul influences brought to the project by Anderson .Paak.